-Our hearts grow heavier by the moment as we watch the progression of the California fires from afar.
+Our hearts grow heavier by the moment as we watch the progression of the California fires.
 We’re sending love and a huge bubble of protection to surround family, friends, clients, homes, businesses, our beloved open spaces, and all the brave, dedicated people on the front lines.
 If there is any positivity that comes from a catastrophe like this it is the strength that has arisen in our community and the support that we provide one another.
-We can feel the love all the way on the other side of the country folks!
+We can feel the love!

 We love granola like most folks, but we’re sorry to break it to you: most of the granola you’ll find in stores is kinda crappy from a health perspective!
 We know, you thought granola was a health food, right?

 We all know that we should be eating more dark, leafy greens.
 The top reasons include:

 - They’re a dense source of nutrients, especially vitamin A, C, K, magnesium, copper, potassium, iron, & antioxidants

 - They contain plant compounds that are very detoxifying

 I don’t know about you, but when it starts getting cold outside, warm and nourishing soup immediately comes to mind.
 I not only love the fact that you can pack a lot of nutrition into a compact, one pot to wash meal, but you can clean out your produce bin in the process!